vberlier/goomy/README.md

 **⚠️ Disclaimer ⚠️**

 This project is a proof-of-concept, and is mostly an excuse for me to get familiar with modern C++ and a few experimental features.
-Don't use this code.
+Don't use this code. _(yet?)_

 ## Introduction